-Happy Friday everyone, I hope you all have had a wonderful week so far and...
+Happy Monday everyone, i do hope you all had a wonderful weekend?
+Mine was lovely,...

 This afternoon we have another edition of Ask the Experts and James & Lianne are here as resident photography experts to unveil all the mystery about venues recommending photographers!
 Once you have found your dream venue and set the date, often they recommend a list of suppliers.
 On one hand this is great as it can take a lot of stress away from hunting down suppliers, but is this list all as it seems?
 Sometimes this may not be the case, and James & Lianne have lots of advice for you on the subject.
 I hope you find it useful in your planning.